Join today and have your say! It’s FREE!

 Alternate Symbol(s): KMMPF

-Killam Apartment REIT (Trust) is a Canada-based residential real-estate investment trust.
-The Trust owns, operates, and develops a portfolio of apartments and manufactured home communities.
-The Trust specializes in the acquisition, management and development of multi-residential apartment buildings, manufactured home communities (MHCs) and commercial properties in Canada.
+Killam Apartment Real Estate Investment Trust (Trust) is a Canada-based residential real estate investment trust.
+The Trust owns, operates, and develops a $5.3 billion portfolio of apartments and manufactured home communities (MCHs).
 Its segments include Apartment, MHC, and Commercial.
-The Apartment segment acquires, operates, manages, and develops multi-family residential properties across Canada.
-The MHC segment acquires and operates MHC communities in Ontario and Eastern Canada.
-The Commercial segment acquires and operates stand-alone commercial properties in Ontario, Nova Scotia, and Prince Edward Island.
-The segment includes over eight commercial properties.
-The Company's subsidiaries include Killam Apartment General Partner Ltd., Killam Apartment Limited Partnership, Killam Properties Inc., and Killam Properties SGP Ltd., among others.
+Its Apartment segment acquires, operates, manages and develops multifamily residential properties across Canada.
+Its MHC segment acquires and operates MHC communities in Ontario and Eastern Canada.
+Its Commercial segment acquires and operates stand-alone commercial properties in Ontario, Nova Scotia and Prince Edward Island.
+Its apartment portfolio consists of over 18,801 units, including 1,343 units jointly owned with institutional partners.
+It owns over 5,975 sites in 40 MHCs, also known as land-lease communities or trailer parks, in Ontario and Atlantic Canada.
+It owns the land and infrastructure supporting these communities and leases sites to tenants who own their own homes and pay Killam site rent.

 TSX:KMP.UN - Post by User